 ++ -- View more

-After identifying a UPJ or UVJ stone by imaging, studies will be conducted at the University of Washington (UW) Medicine Emergency Departments (ED).
-Approximately 20 subjects will be recruited for the study group and there will not be a control group.
-The subject will be asked to fill out a pain questionnaire and rate his or her pain on a visual analogue scale (VAS).
-Subjects will then undergo an imaging study with the investigational device by a certified sonographer with attending physician supervision.
-The baseline size of the stone, location of the stone, and degree of hydronephrosis will be recorded.
-The subject will be asked to again rate his or her pain to determine if it changed with the imaging exam.
-An ultrasound video image will be recorded and raw data cine loops will be saved for select images and with each propulsion burst.
-The system voltage setting, patient position, and observation of stone fragmentation or movement will be recorded.
-The stone motion will be categorized as 0: no motion, 1: a small nudge or motion within a confined space, or 2: a displacement > 3 mm.
-The subject will be asked to identify if their pain level or pain location changes using a VAS if a difference in sensation is felt.
-The study endpoint will be when 10 minutes of ultrasound exposure has occurred, time (1 hour) is exhausted, or the physician and sonographer deem either a successful study or that additional pushes will not improve the clinical scenario.
+After identifying a UPJ or UVJ stone by imaging, studies were conducted at the University of Washington (UW) Medicine Emergency Departments (ED).
+16 subjects were recruited for the study group and there will not be a control group.
+The subject were asked to fill out a pain questionnaire and rate his or her pain on a visual analogue scale (VAS).
+Subjects then underwent an imaging study with the investigational device by a certified sonographer with attending physician supervision.
+The baseline size of the stone, location of the stone, and degree of hydronephrosis were recorded.
+The subject was asked to again rate his or her pain to determine if it changed with the imaging exam.
+An ultrasound video image was recorded and raw data cine loops will be saved for select images and with each propulsion burst.
+The system voltage setting, patient position, and observation of stone fragmentation or movement were recorded.
+The stone motion was categorized as 0: no motion, 1: a small nudge or motion within a confined space, or 2: a displacement > 3 mm.
+The subject was asked to identify if their pain level or pain location changes using a VAS if a difference in sensation is felt.
+The study endpoint was when 10 minutes of ultrasound exposure had occurred, time (1 hour) is exhausted, or the physician and sonographer deemed either a successful study or that additional pushes would not improve the clinical scenario.

-Participants will immediately undergo a brief ultrasound exam with the investigative device to confirm the location of the stone and extent of hydronephrosis after treatment.
+Participants immediately underwent a brief ultrasound exam with the investigative device to confirm the location of the stone and extent of hydronephrosis after treatment.
 Participants will complete a final pain questionnaire addressing any discomfort or pain they may have felt related to the procedure.
 The subject will be provided with a strainer to collect stones during the three-week verbal follow-up period.
-The subject will also be provided with a medical diary sheet to record their medication use during the three-week verbal follow-up period.
+The subject was provided with a medical diary sheet to record their medication use during the three-week verbal follow-up period.
 Subjects will return after four to six weeks for clinical imaging with either low dose CT or KUB/ultrasound, similar to standard of care for urologic stenting or shock wave lithotripsy.
-The electronic health record (EHR) will be reviewed for 90 days to assess for return visits to the ED, surgery, and/or additional imaging.
+The electronic health record (EHR) was reviewed for 90 days to assess for return visits to the ED, surgery, and/or additional imaging.

-Investigators expect to displace obstructed stones.
+Investigators displaced obstructed stones.
 Detailed results will be available after the study concludes.

 ++ -- View more